-• Having one or more administrative assignments, such as program chair, assistant dean, graduate director, College creative director ...
+- Having one or more administrative assignments, such as associate director or creative/innovation director ... - Having a formal managerial assignment, such as managing the School's equipment inventory, equipment check-out policies and the student assistants who serve as equipment staff - Serving as a core course curricular lead and managing the adjuncts associated with those course sections

-- Having a managerial assignment, such as managing the College's equipment inventory, equipment check-out policies and the student assistants who serve as equipment staff - Serving as a core course curricular lead and managing the adjuncts associated with those course sections - Serving as P.I. on and managing/overseeing a large (>\$100,000) external grant that does not allow funds to be used for course buy-outs - Developing a wholly new course offering or major program for the College - Wholly overhauling an existing course (for either on-ground or online delivery), typically when the course hasn't been taught for some time - An assistant professor who is approaching their critical/promotion year (onetime reduction to allow additional research/creative/presentation time) - An associate professor who has devoted significant time to service (one-time reduction to help restart/re-engage in research/creative work/presentations) - Leading a new, innovative special project or course - Taking on additional duties owing to official accreditation or program certification preparation - Chairing a significant number (at least 5) successful (i.e. successfully defended) thesis and/or professional project committees-Note: There is no time limit on completing the five successful committees.
-Each faculty member must track their successfully chaired committees through Digital Measures by attaching official ETD email notification and should alert their respective program chairs when they have completed chairing their fifth successful committee.
-Official counting will begin with last academic year (2020-2021). - Tenure-track faculty who have demonstrated exceptional research productivity (defined per our Faculty Handbook as two or more first- or sole-authored journal publications or their equivalent in a single calendar year) and therefore have been recommended for a course reduction by the Faculty Evaluation Committee or its Chair and the Dean to help continue to support WVU's R-1 (very high research) classification.
+- Serving as P.I. on and managing/overseeing a large (>\$100,000) external grant - that does not allow funds to be used for course buy-outs - Developing a wholly new course offering or major program for the College - Wholly overhauling an existing course (for either on-ground or online delivery), typically when the course has not been taught for some time and its content is critical to the curriculum - An assistant professor who is approaching their critical/promotion year (one-time reduction to allow additional research/creative/presentation time) - An associate professor who has devoted significant time to service (one-time reduction to help restart/re-engage in research/creative work/presentations) - Taking on additional duties owing to official accreditation or program certification preparation

-See the College's Faculty Handbook for additional information and guidance regarding course buy-outs.
+See the College's Workload Guidelines (2025) for additional information and guidance regarding course buy-outs.